shiftan/simple_sagemaker/README.md

 - [Configuring the docker image](#Configuring-the-docker-image)
 - [Defining code dependencies](#Defining-code-dependencies)

-API only example:
+API based example:
 - [Single file example](#Single-file-example)

 # Background
 *Simple Sagemaker* is a thin warpper around SageMaker's training **jobs**, that makes distribution of python code on [any supported instance type](https://aws.amazon.com/sagemaker/pricing/) **very simple**.

-The solutions is composed of two parts, one on each side: a **runner** on the client machine, and a **worker** which is the distributed code on AWS.
+The distribution solution is composed of two parts, one on each side: a **runner** on the client machine that manages the distribution process, and a **worker** which is the code being distributed on the cloud.
 * The **runner** is the main part of this package, can mostly be controlled by using the **ssm** command line interface (CLI), or be fully customized by using the python API.
-* The **worker** is basically the code you're trying to distribute, with possible minimal code changes that should use a small `task_tollkit` library which is injected to it, for extracting the environment configuration, i.e. input/output/state paths and running parameters.
+* The **worker** is basically the code being distribute, with possible minimal code changes to use a small `task_tollkit` library (that is automatically injected to the **worker**) for getting the environment configuration, i.e. input/output/state paths, running parameters etc.

-The **runner** is used to configure the **tasks** and **projects**:
+The **runner** is used to configure **tasks** and **projects**:
 - A **task** is a logical step that runs on a defined input and provide output.
 It's defined by providing a local code path, entrypoint, and a list of additional local dependencies
 - A SageMaker **job** is a **task** instance, i.e. a single **job** is created each time a **task** is executed
-    - State is maintained between consecutive execution of the same **task**
+    - State is maintained between consecutive execution of the same **task** (see more [below](#Task-state-and-output))
     - Task can be markd as completed, to avoid re-running it next time (unlesss eforced otherwise)
 - A **prjoect** is a series of related **tasks**, with possible depencencies
-    - The output of one task can be consumed by a consequetive task
+    - The output of a completed task can be consumed as input by a consequetive task

 # Main features
 1. Simpler - Except for holding an AWS account credentials, no other pre-configuration nor knowledge is assumed (well, almost :).
 Behind the scenes you get: